Quantitative-Conservation-Lab/Thompson_etal_2024_NeoBiota/README.md

 The repository is organized as follows.

 * **scripts**: simulation scripts for each management strategy
-  + <Abundance>: simulation scripts for the Target Abundance strategy (remove at segments with highest total crayfish abundance)
+  + <em>Abundance</em>: simulation scripts for the Target Abundance strategy (remove at segments with highest total crayfish abundance)
     - 8 scripts.
 Each script, is defined as: abundance_#rem_s#.
 Where #rem is the number of segments receiving removal effort (1,4,8,16), and #sim is the simulation script (s1 = the first 25 simulations for each parameter set, s2 = the second 25 simulations for each parameter set).
 Due to memory issues we divided these simulations to two scripts.
   + <em>Downstream</em> : simulation scripts for the Target Downstream strategy (remove at the most downstream segments on the mainstem with crayfish abundance)
     - 8 scripts.
 The scripts are organized similarly to the abundance scripts above